17th Attack Squadron

 The 17th Attack Squadron is a squadron of the United States Air Force.
 It is assigned to the 432d Wing, and stationed at Creech Air Force Base in Indian Springs, Nevada.
 The 17th is equipped with the MQ-9 Reaper.

 Overview

-The 17th conducts intelligence, surveillance, and reconnaissance operating the flies MQ-9 Reaper remotely piloted aircraft.
+The 17th conducts intelligence, surveillance, and reconnaissance operating the MQ-9 Reaper remotely piloted aircraft.

 History

 World War II

 Constituted as 17 Photographic Reconnaissance Squadron on 14 Jul 1942.
 Activated on 23 Jul 1942 with Lightning P-38/F-5 reconnaissance aircraft at Colorado Springs AAB, CO.
 Redesignated as: 17 Photographic Squadron (Light) on 6 Feb 1943; 17 Photographic Reconnaissance Squadron on 13 Nov 1943.
 Deployed to the South Pacific Area, assigned to Thirteenth Air Force.
 Flew hazardous unarmed reconnaissance missions over enemy-held territory in Guadalcanal; New Guinea; Northern Solomon Islands; Bismarck Archipelago; Western Pacific; Leyte; Luzon; Southern Philippines; Central Burma and southeast China.
 Inactivated in the Philippines, 19 April 1946.

 Redesignated as 17 Tactical Reconnaissance Squadron, Photo-Jet on 1 Apr 1951.
 Activated on 2 Apr 1951 at Shaw AFB, South Carolina.
 Redesignated as 17 Tactical Reconnaissance Squadron on 1 Oct 1966.
 Inactivated 1 January 1979.
 Redesignated as 17 Reconnaissance Squadron on 4 Mar 2002.
 Activated on 8 March 2002 at Indian Springs AFAF (later, Creech AFB), NV.
 Redesignated as 17 Attack Squadron on 15 May 2016.